Download and rate the In The Know Cycling app for your Apple or Android phone or tablet.

 8. Price

-Most better-performing tubeless road tires with puncture belts are priced between US$60-80/£50-60/€65-85 per tire.
-You can see the market prices for each of the tires I’ve reviewed in the table below.
+Most better-performing tubeless road tires for everyday training and racing have MSRP/RRP prices between US$80-100/£65-80/€80-100 per tire.
+You can see the prices for each tire I’ve reviewed in the table below.

-One or two may sell for as much as $20/£15/€10 more or less depending on supply and demand or individual store discounting practices.
-But compared to what we spend on our bikes, gear, apparel, food, event fees, etc., tires are a minor cost for such a big contributor to our performance and enjoyment on the bike.
+Compared to what we spend on our bikes, gear, apparel, food, event fees, etc., tires are a minor cost for such a big contributor to our performance and enjoyment on the bike.

 With that in mind, I suggest you put the price of tubeless road tires at the bottom of the list of decision-making criteria.